Amazon EC2 T3 Instances

 Multiple Processor Choices

-T3 instances feature Intel Xeon Platinum 8000 series (Skylake-SP or Cascade Lake) processors with a sustained all core Turbo CPU clock speed of up to 3.1 GHz, and deliver up to 30% improvement in price performance compared to T2 instances.
+T3 instances feature either the 1st or 2nd generation Intel Xeon Platinum 8000 series processor (Skylake-SP or Cascade Lake) with a sustained all core Turbo CPU clock speed of up to 3.1 GHz, and deliver up to 30% improvement in price performance compared to T2 instances.
 T3 instances provide support for the new Intel Advanced Vector Extensions 512 (AVX-512) instruction set, offering up to 2x the FLOPS per core compared to the previous generation T2 instances.
 T3a instances feature the AMD EPYC 7000 series processor with an all core turbo clock speed of up to 2.5 GHz.
 T3a offers a 10% lower price than T3 instances for customers who are looking to further cost optimize their Amazon EC2 compute environments.

 Built on the AWS Nitro System